Mindera/Alicerce/Documentation/Network.md

 * The **request interceptors**, as the name suggests, can intercept requests as well as their respective responses.
 An interceptor, represented by the [`RequestInterceptor`][RequestInterceptor] protocol, defines a method to be invoked for each situation.
 In other words, this means that any request and respective response can be modified by each interceptor before the network stack executes and returns it, respectively.
 It's useful for logging purposes, or to measure performance, for instance.

 * The **retry queue**, represented by a `DispatchQueue`, is the queue that will be used by the network stack to reschedule (retry) any resources that have failed and a delay is defined by the resource's retry policies, via a `asyncAfter()` call.

+Alternatively, you can pass in a single [`Network.URLSessionNetworkStack.Configuration`][URLSessionNetworkStack] object which encapsulates the above dependencies.

 ### Resource